 Figure 6: Maximum Delay, 100 Hz; Input (red) Output (yellow)

+This whole section was very good, but I did also want a tabular view of latency data.

 Part II:

 The objective of part 2 was to repeat the experiments of part 1 but instead of polling using an interrupt on the input pin.
 Rather than the state of the output having to wait until a maximum of one complete iteration of the for loop is complete, the output will transition as soon as the interrupt service routine (ISR) code is executed (approximately 1 clock cycle later).
 Prior to the code written inside the ISR is executed, the CPU must complete a healthy ‘preparation’ to go into the interrupt.
 The number of cycles required to complete the preparation is evaluated in the Figure 3 below.